C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Against the Browns, Uzomah has averaged 21.6 receiving yards per game in his nine career matchups, 4.9 fewer than his over/under for Sunday's game.
+- Uzomah has averaged 21.6 receiving yards per game in his nine career matchups against the Browns, 4.9 fewer than his over/under for Sunday's game.

-- In nine matchups with the Browns, Uzomah has had a touchdown catch three times, but not more than one in a single contest.
+- In nine matchups with the Browns, Uzomah has had a TD catch three times, but not more than one in a single contest.

 - Note: Uzomah's stats vs. Browns date back to 2016.

-- The Browns are giving up 223.5 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The 223.5 yards per game the Browns are allowing through the air makes them the NFL's fifth-ranked pass defense.

-- With 28 passing TDs conceded this year, the Browns defense is ranked 24th in the NFL.

 Recent Performances

-- In last week's outing against the Chiefs, Uzomah was targeted six times, totaling 32 yards on four receptions.
+- Against the Chiefs last week, Uzomah was targeted six times and racked up 32 yards on four receptions.

-- In his last three games, Uzomah has caught 12 passes on 17 targets for 86 yards, averaging 28.7 yards per game.
+- Uzomah's 12 grabs have led to 86 yards (28.7 per game) over his last three games.
+He was targeted 17 times.

 Uzomah's Cincinnati Teammates